Build Larq Compute Engine¶

 2. Install Bazelisk¶

 Bazel is the primary build system for LCE.
-However, to avoid Bazel compatibility issues, we recommend to use Bazelisk.
+However, to avoid Bazel compatibility issues, you need to use Bazelisk as a launcher for Bazel.
 To install Bazelisk on Linux, run the following two commands (replace

 v1.2.1 with your preferred bazelisk version):